OrelSBinoklem/easy-gulp-by-orel/README.md

         //Set the saving every 1 sec if you use the phpshtorm editor (File | Settings | Appearance and Behavior | System Settings | Save files automatically if application is idle for 1 sec)
         watch: dev                    //• (boolean: true|false, Def:false).
 Monitor file changes and recompile on the fly.
+        //modifyTasks:                //@ (function: function(taskDependencies) return new taskDependencies, Notdef).
+The ability to modify a two-level array of tasks to add their tasks or remove standard ones.
+This array is processed by the "run-sequence" module in the "easy-gulp-by-orel"
     },

     common_modules: {